-SOC 308 Social Research Methods in Policy and Evaluation
+SOC 308 Social Policy and the Neoliberal State --

 Spring Wollongong On Campus

 Spring Shoalhaven On Campus

 Spring Moss Vale On Campus

 Spring Bega On Campus

 Spring Batemans Bay On Campus

+Credit Points: 8

 Pre-requisites: 16cp at 200-level

 Subject Description: This subject provides an overview of developments in social policy as it operates in and through the State (or federal government) in Australia by introducing and developing the following significant fields of inquiry: social policy, welfare and neoliberalism, social policy in Australian history, which in turn, leads into examination of specific fields of social policy such as, income security, employment, health, education, families, youth and law.
 A key focus throughout this course will be on the developing neoliberal environment and understanding the impacts of this on key areas of the 'welfare state' and further, how social policy is put into operation in this context.